BobBoldin/splice_horizon/docs/episodes/ch04/draft.md

 "Kestrel One ready for Tone Lock," Dax said.
 He rode the bars with loose elbows and an easy jaw, the posture of a pilot who respected machines and expected them to answer in kind.

 Hale matched his calm.
-She glanced once at the coupler lights, not to argue with them, but to let the rig feel seen.
+She glanced once at the coupler lights to acknowledge the rig and confirm the readout.
 Each outboard arm showed green.
 The pod under her right hand waited like a promise.

 Nyra traced a clean line on her slate.
 "Shimmer at two o clock on the ridge face," she said.
 "Distance thirty meters.
 Pattern matches Sunfan movement."